Introduction

 Monumental Stress

 Lean still had a lot of scenes to shoot, and this revelation didn’t exactly improve his mental outlook.
-In fact, the director’s behavior became more and more erratic.
+The director’s behavior became more and more erratic.
 On many days he showed up on the set muttering things like:

 “…I don’t know what to do today…I don’t know how to start…”